BigSoftVideo/DOTE/logfile.md

 ![Screenshot of the folder containing the logfiles](images/errors/log-folder.png)

-Alternatively, you can navigate to the folder manually as follows.
+Alternatively, you can navigate to the log file folder manually as follows.

-### Logfiles on Windows
+### Logfiles on Windows 11

 1. Open a file explorer window (for example by pressing <kbd>WIN</kbd>+<kbd>E</kbd>)
 2. Press <kbd>CTRL</kbd> + <kbd>L</kbd>